PortugueseWolf/MOOC-FI-JAVA/README.md

 When copying the Java files from the repo to TMC the package attribute needs to be deleted or changed so it coincides with TMC.

+As of 09 September 2024 this repo is officialy completed!

 ## Environment

 My current setup at this date (2023-09-16)